 Can I create a virtual credit card on Google Pay?

 Then, finally, turn on a virtual card.
-With this option, your credit or debit card info becomes private or hidden when making online purchases with your Chrome browser.
+With this option, your credit or debit card info becomes private or hidden when online purchases with your Chrome browser.

 Virtual credit and debit cards are better alternatives to plastic cards or cash.
 While virtual and physical cards are almost identical, the former has some disadvantages and an edge over its counterpart.